 Use these instructions to combine enrollment from multiple courses into one.
 Instructors can only cross-list their own courses.
 Please contact email@example.com if you need to cross-list courses assigned to multiple instructors.

-Let’s say you are teaching multiple sections of MAT222 this semester and you want all your sections to share a single course in Canvas.
+For example, let’s say you are teaching multiple sections of MAT222 this semester and you want all your sections to share a single course in Canvas.
 First, choose one section to be the Parent – the one that holds all the materials.
 The other sections become Child courses, meaning their enrollment is redirected to a Parent course.

 - Write down the Goucher course code for the Parent course (the one you will use to hold all enrollments).
 In Canvas, this is the SIS ID found in the course settings.
-For example, MAT222.001.18FA is a valid course code.
+For example, MAT222.001.21FA is a valid course code.

 - Navigate in Canvas to a Child course (one that should be linked to the Parent).